kshao19/time_series_econometrics/ARCH-M Modeling.md

 <br/>

-I then fitted a GARCH model **with** ARCH-M effect, i.e., assuming the risk premium increase with the length of the treasury bill.
+As a robustness check, I then fit a GARCH model **with** ARCH-M effect, i.e., assuming the risk premium increase with the length of the treasury bill.

 #### Result:
 - Adding the ARCH-M gives statistically significant parameters under significance level α = 0.05 for standard error, except for the intercept of my ARMA model and the intercept of my GARCH part.
 But the model gives all statistically significant parameters under significance level α = 0.05 when adjusted for robust standard error.
 - The Ljung-Box test on standardized residuals yields p-values that are all greater than α = 0.1.
 Therefore, we will fail to reject the null hypothesis that there is no serial correlations among the residuals, and these results show that the residuals are white noises.
 - The weighted ARCH LM tests, with lag = 3,5, or 7, yield statistically insignificant results, through which we will fail to reject the null hypothesis of adequately fitted ARCH process, and it shows that all ARCH behaviors are captured.
 - For the goodness of fit models, p-value for the sub interval of group 30 is statistically significant under the significance level α = 0.05, through which I will have to reject the null that the distribution of Zt is a generalized error distribution.
 For the test of other sub intervals, although the p-values are small, they are all statistically insignificant under the significance level α = 0.05.
 My shape parameter is 1.14, hence, the generalized error distribution is still an appropriate assumption here.
-- Finally, I will continue to fail to reject the null hypothesis in the sign bias tests that the data is symmetric.
+- Finally, I continue to fail to reject the null hypothesis in the sign bias tests that the data is symmetric.
 Therefore, there is no differentiation between positive news or negative news.